What is Solana (SOL)?

 TLDR

-Solana is a high-performance, open-source blockchain platform designed to host fast, scalable, and low-cost decentralized applications and financial services.
+Solana is a high-performance, open-source blockchain platform designed to support fast, low-cost decentralized applications and financial services at a global scale.

 Deep Dive